-ORBCOMM is the global market leader in Satellite AIS (Automatic Identification System)—a vessel tracking system used on ships and by vessel traffic services for identification and location information.
+ORBCOMM is the global market leader in terrestrial and satellite AIS (Automatic Identification System) data services—a vessel tracking system used on ships and by vessel traffic services for identification and location information.

-Satellite AIS provides a means to track the location of vessels in the most remote areas of the world, especially over open oceans and beyond the reach of terrestrial-based AIS systems.
+AIS data provides a means to track the location of vessels in the most remote areas of the world, especially over open oceans and beyond the reach of terrestrial-based AIS data systems.
 Learn what sets ORBCOMM’s Satellite AIS service apart.

 AIS tracking is used mainly for collision detection but also for maritime domain awareness, search and rescue, and environmental monitoring: